Categories

 Thank you for contacting me with your concerns on the petrol and diesel ban, and electric vehicles.

-It is important that we as a country take action to tackle climate change to help mitigate its effects, which include flooding, coastal erosion and other issues caused by extreme weather.
-To play our part in tackling this global issue, the UK aims to eliminate our contribution to climate change and achieve Net Zero by 2050.
+It is important that we as a country take action to tackle climate change to help mitigate its effects, which include flooding, costal erosion and other issues caused by extreme weather.
+To play our part in tackling this global issue, the UK aims to eliminate our contribution to climate change and achieve net zero by 2050.

-Bringing forward the end the sale of petrol and diesel cars and vans to 2030 and increasing use of electric vehicles will play a crucial role in helping the UK to hit this ambitious, legally binding target.
-I want to assure you that the Government is putting in place the infrastructure to facilitate the accelerated transition to electric vehicles – including public chargepoint’s, residential on-street chargepoint’s as well as rapid and smart chargepoint’s.
+Bringing forward the end the sale of petrol and diesel cars and vans to 2030 and increasing the use of electric vehicles will play a crucial role in helping the UK to hit this ambitious, legally binding target.
+I want to assure you that the Government is putting in place the infrastructure to facilitate the accelerated transition to electric vehicles – including public chargepoints, residential on-street chargepoints as well as rapid and smart chargepoints.

 Thank you again for taking the time to contact me.